skonkalmatt/pull-ups/PULLUPS.md

 Alternating high and low reps made it easier but still built up fatigue by the last 5 rep set.
 Noticable fatigue from past days, probably going to try another set today but rest tomorrow.

+12:30 pm
+30 in 10 minutes OMEM

+3 x 10

+Feeling the fatigue on every first rep but 3 reps not hard to push through.
+Can also feel the body weight dragging down.